ctlab/shinygam/about.markdown

 ### About

-By Alexey Sergushichev asergushichev@path.wustl.edu and co
+By Alexey Sergushichev alserg@corp.ifmo.ru and co

 You can find source code of this site <a href="https://github.com/ctlab/shinygam">here</a>.